pjb0811/react-ts-app-starter/README.md

 # react-app-starter
-리액트 프로젝트 시작 시 초기 환경 구성을 위한 app
+This app is for configuring the initial environment when starting the React project.
 + typescript
++ redux
-+ react-redux
+  - react-redux
+  - redux-thunk
+  - redux-logger
 + react-helmet
 + react-hot-loader
 + server side rendering